Coming soon: Writing workshops in Melbourne, VIC

 Sign up for all three Writing for Performance sessions and get a 20% discount.

-Worlds that Work: World-Building for the Science-Fiction and Fantasy Writer (two hours)
+Worlds that Work: World-Building for the Science-Fiction and Fantasy Writer (three hours)

 Creating a consistent and satisfying fictional world a skill that you can learn and use to make your stories vivid and engaging.
 This workshop will teach proven techniques for devising worlds that make sense and provide a robust background for your characters' adventures.